What Is Land Depreciation?

 Land depreciation is a concept that is not practically used, but if indirect references are made, it may help owners to account for it.
 The depreciation cost is not applicable to a land property directly as it does not have a specified useful life, which makes it difficult to compute the cost of depreciation for it.

-Land is an asset of the company which is having the unlimited useful life, therefore, no depreciation is applicable to the land unlike the other long term assets such as buildings, furniture, etc which have the limited useful life and hence their costs to be allocated to the accounting period in which they are of some use to the company.

-Land, although a tangible fixed asset, does not depreciate.
+The land is an asset of the company which is having an unlimited useful life; therefore, no depreciation applies to the land, unlike the other long-term assets such as buildings, furniture, etc., which have a limited useful life and hence their costs to be allocated to the accounting period in which they are of some use to the company.
+But land, although a tangible fixed asset, does not depreciate.

-Land cannot get deteriorated in its physical condition; hence we cannot determine its useful life.
+Land cannot deteriorate in its physical condition; hence we cannot determine its useful life.
 It is almost impossible to calculate land depreciation.
 The value of land is not constant on a long-term basis – it may enhance or may as well deteriorate.
 In other words, it is fluctuating.
 Hence, it gives an uncertain picture of the asset value, which is why calculations are difficult.

 The value of land can change over a period of time.

 - As per the above example, the land was worth $1 million in 2015.
 If there are developments in the location which are beneficial for the value of the area, the value of this piece of land will go up to $1.5 million in 2018.

 - On the other hand, if the same piece is agricultural land, and if there are natural calamities in the location due to which agriculture is unfavorable in the future, then its value goes down considerably.
 However, this loss in value cannot be termed as depreciation, one because it is unpredictable, second because it depends on an external force.

 - Thirdly, it may happen that the value may again go up due to some other external factor.
 Hence, it is not right to call this change in value a part of depreciation.